MaxGyver83/koy/README.md

  * create binary with ```make```
  * install it with ```sudo make install```

-This will copy 3 files: koy, 80-koy.rules, and koy@.service
+This will copy 3 files: kou, 80-kou.rules, and kou@.service

 The file is triggered on the udev rule and call koy systemd service with the device that was attached.
 The rule contains the search term "keyb", that will match case insensitive the device name.
 Only a device with name that contains the substring